Learn college basics and get answers to common Dual Enrollment questions.

 Students can go to directly to outlook.com/elcamino.edu and sign in with their MyECC username/password to access their email in Office 365.

-Yes, K-12 students can drop from a class in MyECC (in the Self-Service Menu, click Registration, then Drop Classes).
+In the Self-Service Menu, click Registration, then Drop Classes.

-K-12 students registered in El Camino College classes are subject to the same deadline dates for dropping a class as college students.
+K-12 Dual Enrollment students are subject to the same deadline dates for dropping a class as college students.
 View the Academic Calendar to learn the Last Day to Drop Without Notation and Last Day to Drop with a "W" for each term.

 View Grading Policies for more information about the "W" (Withdrawal) notation and El Camino College grades and grade point average.

-Grades are available in MyECC after the term.
+Final grades are available in MyECC up to 7 days after the End Date for the class.
 In the Self-Service Menu, click Academic Profile, then click Grades.

 Students can view their unofficial transcript in MyECC by clicking the Unofficial Student Transcript link under Web Services.
 (Past students who have lost access to MyECC can also Request Unofficial Transcripts.)